LispCookbook/cl-cookbook/testing.md

 ---

 So you want to easily test the code you're writing?
-The following recipes cover how to write automated tests and see their code coverage.
-We also give pointers to plug those in modern continuous integration services like Travis CI and Coveralls.
+The following recipe covers how to write automated tests and see their code coverage.
+We also give pointers to plug those in modern continuous integration services like GitHub Actions, Gitlab CI, Travis CI or Coveralls.

+We will be using a mature testing framework called [FiveAM](https://github.com/lispci/fiveam).
+It supports test suites, random testing, test fixtures (to a certain extent) and, of course, interactive development.

-[Prove](https://github.com/fukamachi/prove) used to be a widely liked testing framework but its repository was later archived.
-Its successor [Rove](https://github.com/fukamachi/rove) is not stable enough, so we will be using a mature testing framework called [FiveAM](https://github.com/lispci/fiveam).
-There are also some [other testing frameworks](https://github.com/CodyReichert/awesome-cl#unit-testing) to explore.
+Previously on the Cookbook, the recipe was cooked with [Prove](https://github.com/fukamachi/prove).
+It used to be a widely liked testing framework but, because of some shortcomings, its repository was later archived.
+Its successor [Rove](https://github.com/fukamachi/rove) is not stable enough and lacks some features, so we didn't pick it.
+There are also some [other testing frameworks](https://github.com/CodyReichert/awesome-cl#unit-testing) to explore if you feel like it.

-FiveAM only has an [API doc](https://common-lisp.net/project/fiveam/docs/index.html) as official documentation.
+FiveAM has an [API documentation](https://common-lisp.net/project/fiveam/docs/index.html).
 You may inspect it or simply read the docstrings in code.
-Most of the time, they would provide sufficient information that answers your questions.
+Most of the time, they would provide sufficient information that answers your questions… if you didn't find them here.
+Let's get started.

 ## Testing with FiveAM

 FiveAM has 3 levels of abstraction: check, test and suite.
 As you may have guessed:

-1. A check is a single assertion that asserts a boolean value.
+1. A **check** is a single assertion that asserts a boolean value.
+The most used check is `is`, followed by an assertion of yours.
+For example, `(is (= 2 (+ 1 1)))`.
-2. A test is the smallest runnable unit.
-A test case that may contain multiple checks.
-Any check failure leads to failure of the whole test.
+2. A **test** is the smallest runnable unit.
+A test case may contain multiple checks.
+Any check failure leads to the failure of the whole test.
-3. A suite is a collection of tests.
+3. A **suite** is a collection of tests.
 When a suite is run, all tests inside would be performed.
-Suite allows paternity, which means that running a suite will run all the tests defined in it and in its children suites.
+A suite allows paternity, which means that running a suite will run all the tests defined in it and in its children suites.

-A simplest code sample containing 3 basic blocks mentioned above can shown as below:
+A simple code sample containing the 3 basic blocks mentioned above can be shown as follows:

 ~~~lisp
 (def-suite* my-suite)